 The data for these graphs was generated with this script.

-The last thing I wanted to try was something with the freetext fields.
-These fields are not structured and nicely normalized as the previous fields.
-I wanted to try and plot all the dimensions of the objects to see the variation in the sizes.
-There was a physicalDescription field for 5.8M records.
+field for 5.8M records.
 I used a few simple regular expressions to see if I could pull out centimeter measurements of the object where there was at least a height and width provided.
 This resulted in about 640K measurements that I plotted onto one image:

 The entire image is about 24x24 feet.
 (Click to see the full resolution, 25K x 25K pixel image, but it might break your browser, be careful.)
 This script created the image.